Issue 3.1, “Small Things, Partial Cures,” hits hard …

 Our latest issue (super-sized) features great new work by Sherod Santos, Leslie Stainton, Walter Cummins, Sara Talpos, Peter Grandbois, Valley Haggard, Staci Mercado, Mark Wyatt, Diana Smith Bolton, Kathleen de Azevedo, Gunver Hasselbalch, James Prochnik, and many more writers and visual artists who share their pain and offer at least a partial cure for what ails you too.
 Scroll down to see samples of their work and to read more about the personalities themselves.

 We’re also excited to announce that with “Small Things, Partial Cures,” we usher in a new publishing model, one that will make Broad Street available wherever you are in the world, in either electronic or print form–still at a low, we’re-not-breaking-even-yet price.

 Readers can download the entire issue on iBooks now; soon it will be available for print on demand.
+Our own print run will be smaller than before because of these new channels for publication.
 This way we’re keeping costs down and making sure Broad Street covers more territory than ever.

 To buy your copy through iBooks, go here.

 Or if you like things more complicated, take yourself to the iBooks store (you can search the web for “iBooks store” and get the link); when you’ve reached the store, search on “Small Things Partial Cures.”
 You’ll get right to us.

 Once you’ve had time to peruse the issue, a review on iBooks would be greatly appreciated … Such reviews really do help good work find its readers!